geerlingguy/ansible-role-firewall/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    # Change this to "stopped" to stop the firewall.
+    firewall_state: started

-    # Change this to "false" to disable the firewall completely
+    # Change this to "false" to disable the firewall from starting on boot.
-    firewall_enabled: true
+    firewall_enabled_at_boot: true

-Controls if the firewall is enabled and running or not.
-When set to true the firewall service will be running and enabled on boot, when false it will be stopped and disabled on boot.
+Controls if the firewall is running and enabled.

     firewall_allowed_tcp_ports:
       - "22"